rpatil26/webutilities/README.md

 webutilities
 ============
+Java library that helps you to **speed up and improve client side performance** of your JEE web application.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.googlecode.webutilities/webutilities/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.googlecode.webutilities/webutilities/)
 [![License](https://img.shields.io/badge/license-Apache_2-blue.svg?style=flat)](https://github.com/rpatil26/webutilities/blob/master/LICENSE)

-Java library that helps you to speed up and improve client side performance of your JEE web application.

 ### Introduction

 Client side performance is important for better user experience.
 Optimizing and efficiently serving the static resources (JS, HTML, CSS, Images etc.) significantly increases client side performance.
-This Java Library (WebUtilities) provides web components to help you speed up Front-End of your J2EE application.
+This Java Library provides web components to help you speed up Front-End of your J2EE application.

 It is said that 80% of the end-user response time is spent on the front-end.
-To make the front-end efficient and friendly to the browser, various performance practices have been suggested.
-We can measure page performance using tools such as YSlow or Page Speed.
+To make the front-end efficient and friendly to the browser, various [Performance Practices](http://developer.yahoo.com/performance/rules.html) have been suggested.
+We can measure page performance using tools such as [YSlow](http://developer.yahoo.com/yslow/) or [Page Speed](http://code.google.com/speed/page-speed/).
 These tools validate page against the best practices and give the performance ratings/grade.
-WebUtilities provides inbuilt components to apply some of those best practices in your web application with minimal change to speed it up and get higher performance score.
-Below screenshots shows the difference it makes.
+WebUtilities provides inbuilt J2EE components to apply some of those best practices in your web application with minimal change to speed it up and get higher performance score.

 ### Features